sirgwain/craig-stars/docs/development.md

 ## backend
 To launch the front end and backend separately, you can call `air` directly.
-On first launch, this will create an empty database with a single `admin` user, password `admin`.

 ```zsh
 ❯ air